junkurihara/rust-rpxy-l4/README.md

 - [`sslh`](https://github.com/yrutschle/sslh): `rpxy-l4` is strongly inspired by `sslh` for its protocol multiplexer feature.
 - [`tokio`](https://github.com/tokio-rs/tokio): Great async runtime for Rust.
+- [`RustCrypto`](https://github.com/RustCrypto): Pure Rust implementations of various cryptographic algorithms, used in `rpxy-l4` for TLS/QUIC cryptographic operations.

 ## License

-`rpxy` is free, open-source software licensed under MIT License.
+`rpxy-l4` is free, open-source software licensed under MIT License.

 You can open issues for bugs you've found or features you think are missing.
 You can also submit pull requests to this repository.